Spin dynamics of moving bodies in rotating black hole spacetimes: Numerical investigations

-On Fig. \ref{ZW2regular} zoom-whirl orbits in regular rotating black hole spacetimes are presented.
-The columns from left to right correspond to ($\nu =2$,$q=0.081$), ($\nu =3$,$q=0.081$) and ($\nu =3$,$q=0.216$).
-With the notation change $\mu \rightarrow \mu _{em}$, the initial values are chosen the same as in the second column of Fig. \ref{ZW1TD}.
-Each row represents the same quantity which was shown on Fig. \ref{ZW1TD}.
-The first two columns show that both the orbit and the spin evolutions are significantly different in the cases of the Bradeen-like and Hayward-like black holes for the same $ \mu _{em}$ and $q$ values.
-In addition the second and the third columns show in the case of Hayward-like background that these evolutions are also sensitive for the value of $q$.
-On Fig. \ref{ZW2regularb} the evolutions of the angle $\Theta $ and the frame components of the spin precessional angular velocities are represented during the time interval containing the first three whirling period.
-The magnitudes of the components of the precessional angular velocity take somewhat different values in the different columns during the whirling periods.
+-0.03cm On Figure \ref{ZW2regular}, zoom-whirl orbits in different regular rotating black hole spacetimes are presented.
+The columns from left to right correspond to ($\nu =2$,$q=0.081$), ($\nu =3$,$q=0.081$) and ($\nu =3$,$ q=0.216$).
+With the notation change $\mu \rightarrow \mu _{em}$, the initial values are chosen the same as in the second column of Figure \ref{ZW1TD}.
+Each row represents the same quantity which was shown on Figure \ref{ZW3TD}.
+The first two columns show that both the orbit and the spin evolutions are significantly different in the cases of the Bardeen-like and Hayward-like black holes for the same $\mu _{em}$ and $q$ values.
+In addition, the second and the third columns show in the case of Hayward-like background that these evolutions are also sensitive for the value of $q$.
+The way of deviation of the orbit from the equatorial plane, which is the effect of the spin-curvature coupling, is also very sensitive for the parameters of the regular black holes.
+The spin vector evolutions including the first whirling period in the boosted SO frame is presented in the third row.
+The black dots represent a jump in the evolution.
+The part of the evolution which is not shown takes place inside the ergosphere.
+The amount of the jumps is somewhat different for each cases.
+The fourth row shows the total evolution of the spin vector in the boosted ZAMO frame.
+The final directions (blue arrows) of the spin direction are significantly different.
+The evolutions of the spherical frame components of the precessional angular velocity including the first three whirling period are shown in the last three rows.
+These are perturbatively different for the different regular black holes.
+However, the effects of these small differences add up over the evolution.